Are you doing work on your home?

-Asbestos hides in places you may not expect, like flooring, kitchens, bathrooms, as well as roofs, ceilings and walls.
+Asbestos materials are in flooring, kitchens, bathrooms, as well as roofs, ceilings and walls.
 What’s more, there is no known safe minimum level of exposure.

-You can find out what products might contain asbestos and where they were commonly located.
+You can find out what products might contain asbestos and where they are commonly located.

 If you think its asbestos, treat it like it is and call in the professionals to help you assess it and remove it.
 You can find licensed asbestos assessors and removalists on SafeWork NSW.

 Remember, asbestos containing materials that are undisturbed are safe.

 How should asbestos be removed and disposed of?

 All asbestos waste, even if small pieces, needs to be properly wrapped and labelled and disposed of at a waste facility that can lawfully accept asbestos.
 You can also store it until it can be disposed of correctly.
 Find out more at the NSW Environment Protection Authority.